yauhei721/blockchain-homework/POA Development Chain/5DN1L/Screenshots/readme.md

 * First download the hw18.json file from the repository

-* Then wwe create two nodes' data directory using the geth command and a couple of command line flags by running the following line in your terminal window (Git Bash in Windows):
+* Then we create two nodes' data directory using the geth command and a couple of command line flags by running the following line in your terminal window (Git Bash in Windows):

 ./geth account new --datadir node1
 ./geth account new --datadir node2